dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2260](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2260): Use correct type parameter

-Generic math interfaces requires the derived type itself used for the self recurring type parameter
+Generic math interfaces require the derived type itself to be used for the self recurring type parameter

 |Item|Value|
 |-|-|